LuisArmando-TestCoder/Chubascos/markdown-lab/poemas/i-see-people-shutting-down.md

 called the black color as wrong,

-sined for ages, they killed love.
+sinned for ages, they killed love.

 lies made them build rotten gods